rust-lang/reference/src/expressions/if-expr.md

 // this body will execute
 if let ("Ham", b) = dish {
     println!("Ham is served with {}", b);
 }

+// Irrefutable patterns are allowed primarily to make it easier for macros to
+// accept any kind of pattern. if let _ = 5 {
+    println!("Irrefutable patterns are always true");
+}
 ```